tigerwill90/fox/README.md

 ```

 #### Named parameters
 A route can be defined using placeholder (e.g `{name}`).
-The matching segment are recorder into the `fox.Params` slice accessible
+The matching segment are recorder into `fox.Param` accessible
+via `fox.Context`. `fox.Context.Params` provide an iterator to range over `fox.Param` and `fox.Context.Param` allow
-via `fox.Context`.
-The `Param` and `Get` methods are helpers to retrieve the value using the placeholder name.
+to retrieve directly the value of a parameter using the placeholder name.

 ````
 Pattern /avengers/{name}